skip to main content

 manuela.ruinatscha@graubuenden.ch

-The data protection representation serves as an additional point of contact for affected persons and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.
+The data protection representation serves as an additional point of contact for data subjects and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.

 2.1 Terms

-Personal Data: All information relating to an identified or identifiable natural person.
+Personal data: All information that relates to a specific or identifiable natural person.

-Particularly Sensitive Personal Data: Data concerning trade union, political, religious, or ideological views and activities, data on health, intimate life, or ethnic or racial origin, genetic data, biometric data uniquely identifying a natural person, data on criminal and administrative sanctions or prosecutions, and data on social assistance measures.
+Special categories of personal data: Data on trade union, political, religious, or philosophical views and activities, data on health, privacy, or racial or ethnic origin, genetic data, biometric data that uniquely identifies a natural person, data on criminal and administrative sanctions or proceedings, and data on social assistance measures.

-Processing: Any handling of personal data, regardless of the methods and procedures used, such as querying, matching, adjusting, archiving, storing, retrieving, disclosing, obtaining, recording, collecting, deleting, making public, arranging, organizing, saving, modifying, distributing, linking, destroying, and using personal data.
+Processing: Any handling of personal data, regardless of the means and procedures used, such as querying, matching, adapting, archiving, storing, reading, disclosing, obtaining, collecting, recording, deleting, revealing, ordering, organizing, saving, modifying, disseminating, linking, destroying, and using personal data.

 European Economic Area (EEA): Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland, and Norway.

-We process personal data in accordance with Swiss data protection law, particularly the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).
+We process personal data in accordance with Swiss law, in particular the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).

-We process personal data – insofar as the European General Data Protection Regulation (GDPR) is applicable – based on at least one of the following legal bases:
+We process – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – personal data according to at least one of the following legal bases:

-The European General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data and the processing of particularly sensitive personal data as the processing of special categories of personal data (Art.
+The General Data Protection Regulation (GDPR) refers to the processing of personal data as "processing of personal data" and the processing of special categories of personal data as "processing of special categories of personal data" (Art.
 9 GDPR).

-We process personal data that is necessary to sustainably, humanely, securely, and reliably conduct our activities.
-The processed personal data may fall into the categories of browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data, and payment data.
+We process the personal data that is necessary to carry out our activities and operations in a permanent, user-friendly, secure, and reliable manner.
+The processed personal data can fall into the categories of browser and device data, content data, communication data, metadata, usage data, master data including inventory and contact data, location data, transaction data, contract data, and payment data.
+The personal data may also constitute special categories of personal data.

-We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect while conducting our activities, as long as such processing is legally permitted.
+We also process personal data that we receive from third parties, obtain from publicly accessible sources, or collect during the exercise of our activities and operations, provided such processing is permissible.

-We process personal data as necessary, with the consent of the data subjects.
-In many cases, we may process personal data without consent, for example, to fulfill legal obligations or to safeguard overriding interests.
-We may also seek consent from data subjects when their consent is not required.
+We process personal data, where necessary, with the consent of the data subjects.
+In many cases, we may process personal data without consent, for example, to fulfill legal obligations or to protect overriding interests.
+We may also ask data subjects for their consent when their consent is not required.

 We process personal data for the duration necessary for the respective purpose.
-We anonymize or delete personal data, particularly depending on statutory retention and limitation periods.
+We anonymize or delete personal data, in particular depending on legal retention and limitation periods.

 4. Disclosure of Personal Data

 We may disclose personal data to third parties, have it processed by third parties, or process it jointly with third parties.
-Such third parties primarily include specialized service providers whose services we use.
+Such third parties may be, for example, specialized providers whose services we use.

-We may disclose personal data to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit and economic information agencies, logistics and shipping companies, marketing and advertising agencies, media, organizations and associations, social institutions, telecommunications companies, and insurance companies.
+Within the scope of our activities and operations, we may disclose personal data in particular to banks and other financial service providers, authorities, educational and research institutions, consultants and lawyers, interest groups, IT service providers, cooperation partners, credit and business information agencies, logistics and shipping companies, marketing and advertising agencies, media, parent, sister and subsidiary companies, organizations and associations, social institutions, telecommunications companies, insurance companies, and payment service providers.

 5. Communication

-We process personal data to communicate with individuals, authorities, organizations, and companies.
-In doing so, we primarily process data provided to us by a data subject when contacting us, for example, by mail or email.
-We may store such data in an address book or comparable tools.
+We process personal data to communicate with individuals as well as with authorities, organizations, and companies.
+In doing so, we process in particular data that a data subject transmits to us when contacting us, for example by letter or email.
+We may store such data in an address book or with comparable tools.

-Third parties who transmit data about other people to us are required to ensure the data protection of these data subjects independently.
-They must particularly ensure that such data is correct and can be transmitted.
+Third parties who transmit data about other persons to us are obliged to ensure the data protection of these data subjects independently.
+They must in particular ensure that such data is correct and may be transmitted.

 6. Data Security

 We take appropriate technical and organizational measures to ensure data security appropriate to the respective risk.
-With our measures, we particularly ensure the confidentiality, availability, traceability, and integrity of the processed personal data, although absolute data security cannot be guaranteed.
+With our measures, we ensure in particular the confidentiality, availability, traceability, and integrity of the processed personal data, without, however, being able to guarantee absolute data security.

-Access to our website and other online presence is encrypted using transport encryption (SSL / TLS, especially with Hypertext Transfer Protocol Secure, abbreviated HTTPS).
-Most browsers warn against visiting websites without transport encryption.
+Access to our website and our other digital presence is via transport encryption (SSL / TLS, in particular with the Hypertext Transfer Protocol Secure, abbreviated HTTPS).
+Most browsers warn before visiting a website without transport encryption.

-Our digital communication is subject – like any digital communication – to mass surveillance without cause or suspicion by security authorities in Switzerland, Europe, the United States of America (USA), and other countries.
-We have no direct influence on the processing of personal data by intelligence services, police departments, and other security authorities.
+Our digital communication is subject – like in principle all digital communication – to mass surveillance without cause or suspicion by security authorities in Switzerland, in the rest of Europe, in the United States of America (USA), and in other countries.
+We cannot exert any direct influence on the corresponding processing of personal data by secret services, police forces, and other security authorities.
 We also cannot rule out that a data subject is specifically monitored.

 7. Personal Data Abroad

-We primarily process personal data in Switzerland and the European Economic Area (EEA).
-However, we may also export or transfer personal data to other countries, particularly to process or have it processed there.
+We in principle process personal data in Switzerland and the European Economic Area (EEA).
+However, we may also export or transfer personal data to other countries, in particular to process it or have it processed there.

-We may export personal data to all countries on Earth and elsewhere in the universe, provided that the local law ensures adequate data protection in accordance with the decision of the Swiss Federal Council and – where applicable – also under the decision of the European Commission.
+We can export personal data to all states on Earth and elsewhere in the universe, provided that the law there ensures an adequate level of data protection according to a decision of the Swiss Federal Council and – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – also according to a decision of the European Commission.

 8. Rights of Data Subjects